jayhersk/TwitterFriend/README.md

 ### Project Motivation:
 <a name="motiv"/>

 In this project, we developed a website that serves as a reminder to take care of your friends by monitoring your friends’ mental state by analyzing their post sentiment and other behavioral cues on social media.
+It's easy to miss out a friend’s content on Twitter because of the volume of content and algorithmic filtering, instead, a bot can monitor them and prompt the user to provide social or emotional support if needed.
 This project was inspired by the paper “Predicting Depression via Social Media” authored by De Choudhury et al. De Choudhury et al. identify features of a user's Twitter profile and use create a classify to predict if someone has been diagnosed with clinical depression within the past year, before the reported onset.

 Additionally, motivated by the paper “Modeling Stress with Social Media Around Incidents of Gun Violence on College Campuses” (Saha & De Choudhury), we thought that detecting stress might be a good alternative.
 Stress is defined as “a psychological reaction that occurs when an individual perceives that environmental demands exceed his or her adaptive capacity” (Selye, 1956).
 Given the current global COVID-19 pandemic, we hope our project could help alleviate the stress induced by the period of extreme social distancing.

 ### Wellness Scores:
 <a name="well"/>